Exploring the relation between cell shape and motility

 • \(\alpha \approx 0\): Immobility

-Using the trajectories, we aim to determine the motion type and identify potential transitions between them.
+Using the trajectories, we aim to determine the motions type that appears in the trajectory of a cell and identify potential transitions between them.
+We discuss the trajectories analysis in the following sections.

 Code